masiuciszek/Food_truck/README.md

 ---

 <p align="center">
-Application where I will try different backend technologies , more like a hobby project, to have a reference and to understand the back end world much better.
+Applications where I will try different backend technologies , more like a hobby project, to have a reference and to understand the back end world much better.
 I will still aim to build a front end for every backend application.

 This is just production application for own case, nothing that will be in production.
 That's why some error messages that I handle is there for a special purpose.
 Just to understand the code on what's going on.
 I know that in a real case you would have write in a more a anonymous way. 🧛‍♂️